Updated April 8, 2025

 The surviving rooms contain beautifully preserved frescoes that vividly showcase the ancient Roman predilection for vibrant colours and elegant design.
 Masked figures cavort along the walls, interspersed with intimate still-lifes, fascinating architectural perspectives and geometric patterns in every shape imaginable.
 The nearby Casa di Livia, reputed to be the residence of Augustus’ wife on the basis of an inscription found scratched onto a lead pipe, also houses sophisticated frescoes of imaginary landscapes, mythologies, fruits and flowers.

--> Read about the Incredible story of The House of Augustus and the House of Livia
+-> Read more about the incredible story of The House of Augustus and the House of Livia with our detailed guide here.

 The Palace of Domitian and Stadium of Domitian